Augmented Index and Quantum Streaming Algorithms for DYCK(2): Preliminaries

-is the trace norm for operators on system $A$.
-We sometimes omit the superscript if the system is clear from context.
-In operational terms, the trace distance between the two states $\rho^A$ and $\sigma^A$ is four times the best possible bias with which we can distinguish between the two states, given a single unknown copy of one of the two.
+is the trace norm for operators.
+In operational terms, the trace distance between the two states $\rho$ and $\sigma$ is four times the best possible bias with which we can distinguish between the two states, given a single copy of an unknown state out of the two.

 We use the following properties of trace distance.
 First, it is a metric, so it is symmetric in $\rho, \sigma$, non-negative, evaluates to $0$ if and only if $\rho = \sigma$, and it satisfies the triangle inequality.
 Moreover, it is monotone under the action of channels: for any $\rho_1, \rho_2 \in \D (A)$ and channel $\N^{A \rightarrow B}$ from system $A$ to system $B$,